Helsinki-NLP/opus-fast-mosestokenizer/README.md

-**opus-fast-mosestokenizer** is a fork of [fast-mosestokenizer](https://github.com/mingruimingrui/fast-mosestokenizer) created to ensure compability of the package with current Python environments.
+**opus-fast-mosestokenizer** is a fork of [fast-mosestokenizer](https://github.com/mingruimingrui/fast-mosestokenizer) created to ensure compatibility of the package with current Python environments.

 **fast-mosestokenizer** is a C++ implementation of the moses tokenizer which is a favourite among the folks in NLP research.